 The History of Art, Archaeology and Visual Studies field is a partner in the Cornell-Harvard Sardis Excavations.
 Qualified graduate students are eligible to participate in annual excavations.

-All graduate students in the Field of History of Art are admitted with five years of guaranteed support, including tuition, health insurance, and an annual stipend, in addition to a summer stipend for the first four summers.
+All graduate students in the Field of History of Art, Archaeology, and Visual Studies are admitted with five years of guaranteed support, including tuition, health insurance, and an annual stipend, in addition to a summer stipend for the first four summers.

 Two years of this support (ordinarily the first and the fifth) take the form of a fellowship provided by the Graduate School.
 Funding for the other three years is in the form of Teaching Assistantships.

 Teaching Assistantships include assisting with an undergraduate course, in some cases teaching discussion sections.
 Advanced students are offered the opportinity to teach a freshman seminar under the auspices of Cornell's First-Year Writing Seminar Program.
 This is a course designed and taught by the student in their field of interest, with a focus on developing writing skills within the discipline of art history/ visual studies.
 This unique teaching opportunity at Cornell enables advanced Ph.D. students to design and teach as independent scholars -- essential experience for their future job searches.

-Other sources of student funding include some research travel and conference funding from the Graduate School and the department.
+Other sources of student funding include research travel and conference funding from the Graduate School, area studies programs, and the department.
 The department offers two grants for professional development, Goldring Grant (download accessible PDF application form) and Conference Travel Grant (download accessible PDF application form).
 The application deadlines are October 15 (Fall) and April 15 (Spring).
 Individual awards are usually no more than $1500.
 Preference is given to applicants who have not previously received a department grant